Aston Martin DB Mark III: Overview

-Changes included the front grille, that would become the shape of all future Aston Martin models (designed by John Turner (17 at the time)), a new instrument panel, and available Girling disc brakes.
-The hydraulically operated clutch was new as well, and an optional Laycock-de Normanville overdrive that was attached to the standard four-speed gearbox after the first 100 cars or even an automatic transmission were available.
+Changes included the front grille (designed by Bert Thickpenny and first seen on the DB3S) that would become the shape of all future Aston Martin models, a new instrument panel that replicated the shape of the grill, and after the first 100 cars Girling disc brakes.
+The hydraulically operated clutch was new as well, and an optional Laycock-de Normanville overdrive was offered with the standard four-speed gearbox, even an automatic transmission was available.
 Worm-and-sector steering and a live axle rear end were carryovers.
-At the rear, the DB2/4 Mark II's tailfins (after the earliest few cars) were altered to use the rear lights from the Humber Hawk.
+At the rear, the DB2/4 Mark II's tailfins grew (after the 100 cars) and were altered to use the Lucas rear lights from the Humber Hawk and Alvis TD21.

+At the time Aston Martin had already started to consider a replacement for the Frank Feeley designed DB2 series of cars ultimately resulting in the DB4.
+However, a quick update of the DB2/4 was also necessary and young designer John Turner, who was 17 at the time, suggested grafting the front of the DB3S onto the rear of the DB2/4.
+Thus the basic design for the DB Mark III was conceived.

-The standard DBA engine model with twin SU carburettors produced 162 hp, though an optional dual-exhaust system raised this to a reputed 178 hp.
+The Willie Watson/W.O.
+Bentley-designed 2.922 L Lagonda straight-6 engine, redesigned by Tadek Marek, was carried over from the DB2/4 Mark II predecessor.
+The standard DBA engine with twin SU carburettors produced 162 hp, though an optional dual-exhaust system raised this to a reputed 178 hp.
 Thus equipped, the car could reach 60 mph (97 km/h) in 9.3 seconds and hit 120 mph (193 km/h).